jsarnowski96/WebOrganizer/README.md

 First of all, run the following command:<br />
 `git clone https://github.com/jsarnowski96/WebOrganizer`<br /><br />

-After cloning the repository, install dependencies:<br />
+After cloning the repository, open command prompt in project's directory and install dependencies:<br />
 `npm install`<br /><br />

 In order to test the application locally, you have to create `.env` file first in the root directory of the project (`/`).<br />